 27

-28 An MLD shall maintain a transmit MSDU timer for each MSDU passed to the MAC.
-The transmit MSDU timer shall be started when the MSDU is passed to the MAC.
-STAs affiliated with an MLD shall have the same dot11EDCATableMSDULifetime.
+28 An MLD shall maintain a transmit MSDU timer for each MSDU passed from the MAC SAP.
+The transmit MSDU timer shall be started when the MSDU is passed from the MAC SAP.
+STAs affiliated with an MLD shall have the same dot11EDCATableMSDULifetime.(#11873)

 32